Not All Tokens Matter: Towards Efficient LLM Reasoning via Token Significance in Reinforcement Learning: Case Study

 \section{Case Study}

-To further evaluate the reasoning quality and output efficiency of our method, we conduct two case studies comparing the Base model, PPO, and our Bingo framework across two model scales.
-As shown in Figures~\ref{fig:case-study-1.5b} and~\ref{fig:case-study-7b}, the Base model often produces excessively long and repetitive outputs, sometimes exceeding 5000 words, and either fails to converge or embeds the correct answer deep within verbose reasoning.
-While PPO improves conciseness, it occasionally generates incorrect outputs or retains unnecessary repetition in intermediate steps.
-In contrast, Bingo consistently produces correct and well-structured solutions while significantly reducing output length—achieving up to 3x compression over PPO in the 7B setting.
-These examples highlight the strength of our reward design in balancing depth and brevity, encouraging the model to generate focused and efficient reasoning even under complex tasks.
+To further assess the reasoning quality and output efficiency of our method, we conduct two case studies comparing the Base model, PPO, and our \textsc{Bingo} framework across two model scales.
+As shown in Figures~\ref{fig:case-study-1.5b} and~\ref{fig:case-study-7b}, the Base model often produces excessively long and repetitive outputs, sometimes exceeding 5,000 words, and either fails to converge or hides the correct answer deep within verbose reasoning or terminated generations without a final answer.
+PPO improves conciseness but occasionally generates incorrect outputs or retains unnecessary repetition in intermediate steps.
+In contrast, \textsc{Bingo} consistently produces correct, well-structured solutions while significantly reducing output length—achieving up to 3x compression over PPO in the 7B setting.
+These examples demonstrate the effectiveness of our reward design in balancing reasoning depth and brevity, encouraging the model to generate focused and efficient reasoning even on complex tasks.